Skip to content

 repoverlay create my-overlay --force

-If you don't have an overlay repository set up, or want to create an overlay in a local directory:
+If you don't have an overlay repository set up, or want to create an overlay in a local directory, use --output:

 Terminal window